matteocontrini/PlainHttp/README.md

 - One `HttpClient` per request host
 - One `HttpClient` per proxy URI (including credentials)

 There is currently no mechanism that disposes `HttpClient` instances that are unused, so if you use a lot of random proxies or many different hostnames, you might get into trouble.
-This can be easily improved by creating a custom [`IHttpClientFactory`](https://github.com/matteocontrini/PlainHttp/blob/master/PlainHttp/HttpClientFactory.cs), and then setting the factory instance to the static `HttpClientFactory` property.
+See [Custom `HttpClientFactory`](#custom-httpclientfactory) for instructions on how to override the default behavior.

 ## Installation